 How do I get started?

-To get started with short-term counseling, call (212) 998-4780 to set up a 15-minute phone evaluation with a counselor.
+To get started with short-term counseling, you will need to set up a brief 15-minute phone screening with a counselor.
 The counselor will ask you a few questions to make sure short-term counseling is the right option for you.
+To set up a phone screening:

 We need to speak to you by phone to make sure short-term counseling is right for you.
 Many problems may lend themselves to Single Session Counseling, Group Counseling, or a Wellness Workshop instead – or long-term therapy with an off-campus counselor.